gelbphoenix/autocaliweb/README.md

 - Support for custom OIDC providers (with support for /.well-known/openid-configuration)
 - Support for manual installation (without docker specific features)
 - Amazon Japan as metadata providers
+- Added a multi email selection for the Send eBooks to E-Readers function

 ## Installation